SwarnadiptaDas/Cold-Email-Generator/README.md

 ### Setup
 1. To begin, obtain an API key from [Groq Console](https://console.groq.com/keys).
 Then, navigate to `app/.env` and set the `GROQ_API_KEY` value to the key you generated.

-Getting Started:
-2. First, install the required dependencies by running:
-[pip install -r requirements.txt]
-3. Then, launch the Streamlit app with:
-[streamlit run app/main.py]